the-au-forml-lab/plgroup/docs/awards.md

 #### The Key to My Soul (Edit name to convey lasting memories)

-Some artpieces leave a lasting impression on the viewer.
+Some art pieces leave a lasting impression on the viewer.
 They may leave you inspired to action, enchanted by their beauty, humbled at the sheer skill that went into their creation, or vexed with a message not yet fully clear to you.